joer14/ThesisPaper/source/07_literature_review.md

 ### Feature Selection
 There are innumerable potential features one could consider as predictors of patient outcome.
-In their paper, Ghassemi et al. determined the salient features as follows: age, SOFA score, Elixhauser, Heparin dose, Measurement time, Creatinine, Ethnicity, Gender, ICU type, presence of pulmonary embolism, obesity, presence of end stage renal failure.
+In their paper, Ghassemi et al. determined the salient features as follows: age, SOFA score, Elixhauser, Heparin dose, APTT Measurement time, Creatinine, Ethnicity, Gender, ICU type, presence of pulmonary embolism, obesity, presence of end stage renal failure.

 ## Summary of Prior Work